 After the above actions, a "Pagination" is created in the workflow.
 You can click the pagination box and the "Click to Paginate" to test if it works well to paginate to the next page.

-The default XPath for the Pagination works well in most cases, but it has a problem scraping the last page data.
+The default XPath for the Pagination works well in most cases, but there is a problem scraping the last page data.
 In this case, you may need to revise the XPath for the "Pagination".

-- Double-click the "Pagination" step or click the
+- Click the "Pagination" step on the workflow

 - Adjust AJAX Timeout to "7s" or longer